zahid/website/_drafts/On-creating-open-source-software.md

-# In creating open source software
+# On creating open source software

 ### What: